-Highwood Malleus Double Kick Pedal
+Highwood Malleus Double Kick Pedal review

 Yorkshire-based company HighWood has built up a richly deserved reputation for making quality hand-crafted drums at sensible prices.
 Though it manufactures many of its own hardware components, creating a whole new kick pedal from scratch, would seem like a mission impossible.